Andrew-Chun/golf-scorekeeper-client/README.md

 [Golf Wireframe](https://i.imgur.com/iaTWBA0.jpg)

 ## Planning and Development Process
-In order to meet the requirements for the MVP for this project, I focused on one user being able to CRUD many rounds of golf.
+- In order to meet the requirements for the MVP for this project, I focused on one user being able to CRUD many rounds of golf.
-Before making HTTP requests to the server, I tested curl-scripts.
+- Before making HTTP requests to the server, I tested curl-scripts.
-Once a user was authentication, I worked on CRUD routes for the rounds of golf, using handlebars to render the rounds to the page.
+- Once a user was authentication, I worked on CRUD routes for the rounds of golf, using handlebars to render the rounds to the page.
-Beyond the MVP, I utilized a 3rd party API (openweathermap.org) to allow users to view the weather for their given city .
+- Beyond the MVP, I utilized a 3rd party API (openweathermap.org) to allow users to view the weather for their given city.

 ## Future Iterations
 Allow interactions between different authenticated users